onnx/models/text/machine_comprehension/bert-squad/README.md

 ```

 ### Output
-Given a question and a context paragraph, the model predicts a start and an end token from the paragraph that most likely answers the questions.
-Computes a start vector and a final transformer output for each token.
+For each question about the context paragraph, the model predicts a start and an end token from the paragraph that most likely answers the questions.

 ### Postprocessing
 Write the predictions (answers to the questions) in a file.